openbullet/openbullet/README.md

 # Credits
 I want to thank all the community for their inputs that shaped OpenBullet into what it is now, and my gratitude goes towards **demiurgo** and **meinname**, who spent a lot of time helping me test and debug the Beta builds.

+# Contact
+I am not on discord / telegram, anyone on there who claims to be me is a fake.
+If you need to contact me for any reason you can send me an email at ruridev on protonmail.
+I don't check it very often so be patient please.